manuelcasanova/mapbox_practice/README.md

 DONE

+Detect touch screen or not and display title accordingly

 On Follow request: Show how long ago "Less than 1 day" or 1, 2, 3 days, etc.

 In pending: Order by date requested, new on top